stazay/excel_extractor/README.md

 extend_nl_entries() - THIS FUNCTION IS USED TO ADD DATA TO EXISTING ENTRIES IN YOUR NESTED_LIST; IT SEARCHES FOR MATCHES OF QUERIED DATA WITHIN THE QUERIED COLUMN OF THE WORKBOOK.
 IT THEN EXTRACTS CORRESPONDING DATA FROM THE DESIRED COLUMNS AND APPENDS IT TO ENTRIES WITHIN THE NESTED_LIST.
 ____

+write_nl_to_excel_workbook() - THIS FUNCTION IS USED TO TRANSFER YOUR DATABASE BACK INTO MICROSOFT EXCEL.

 # Example of code being used

-1. Start by defining the nested_list, and output workbook (if wanting to transport the data back to a workbook).
+1. Start by defining the output nested list, and output workbook (if wanting to transport the data back to a workbook).
 ````
 nl = []
 output_workbook = xlsx.Workbook("output.xlsx")